bsmg/beat-saber-community-wiki/modding/extras.md

 Reflection Util is available in many mods, so [here is one from Beat Saber Utils](https://github.com/Kylemc1413/Beat-Saber-Utils/blob/master/Beat%20Saber%20Utils/Utilities/ReflectionUtil.cs)

 ## From Beat Saber Utils
-If you haven't already, add Beat Saber Utils as a reference to your project. *(Link real soon guys)*
+If you haven't already, [add Beat Saber Utils as a reference to your project.](https://wiki.assistant.moe/modding/intro#fixing-references)

 From there, add `using BS_Utils.Utilities;` to the top of your file.